tensorflow/docs/site/en/api_docs/api_docs/python/tf/get_local_variable.md

       must be known.
 * <b>`use_resource`</b>: If False, creates a regular Variable.
 If true, creates an experimental ResourceVariable instead with well-defined semantics.
     Defaults to False (will later change to True).
+In Eager mode, this argument is always forced to be True.
 * <b>`custom_getter`</b>: Callable that takes as a first argument the true getter, and allows overwriting the internal get_variable method.
     The signature of `custom_getter` should match that of this method,